 Also, create a custom conversion in the Facebook ad manager for the thank you page.
 Facebook will start tracking who is opting in and who is not opting in.
 Over time the ads become even more relevant and efficient because Facebook starts showing the ads to more people who are most likely going to opt-in.

 4. Ads Going To A Webinar Registration Page

-The nice thing about Facebook ads and using the Facebook pixels is you are building an audience by getting people to consume your content, and growing your email list.
-As the Facebook pixels on your website matures, the pixel becomes a valuable asset to your business, by being able to target ads to people that are familiar with you and your site.
+The nice thing about Facebook ads and using Facebook pixels is you are building an audience by getting people to consume your content and growing your email list.
+As the Facebook pixels on your website mature, the pixel becomes a valuable asset to your business by being able to target ads to people that are familiar with you and your site.